sommerda/LibreOffice-Macros-/README.md

-# LibreOffice-Macros-
+# LibreOffice
+Macros
 LibreOffice macros I created.
-May it be helpfull for others.
+May it be helpfull to others.

 The only macro currently replaces any strings "[footnote: SOMETEXT]" in a libreoffice writer document with a footnote containing SOMETEXT.
-Use it if you can make us of it.
+Free to use for everyone.